solislemuslab/lab-dynamics/project-plan.md

 4. Discuss the project plan with the PI

 ## Things to keep in mind regarding the deliverables
-- The deliverables must be up to standards with the lab guidelines of reproducibility, clear communication, etc (see lab guidelines).
-You do not need to think about these guidelines as you prepare the project plan, but they are important to know as you write your timeline.
-That is, do not expect that you will send your manuscript to co-authors and be submitted for publication a week later
+- The deliverables must be up to standards with the [lab guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/lab-guidelines.md) of reproducibility, clear communication, etc. You do not need to think about these guidelines as you prepare the project plan, but they are important to know as you write your timeline.
+That is, do not expect that you will send your manuscript to co-authors and it will be submitted for publication within one week

 - The most common deliverable will be manuscripts.
 Keep in mind that you will be the first author of this manuscript, so make sure to consider this in the timeline.
 That is, the first author is responsible for:
     - Writing the manuscript